awsdocs/aws-freertos-docs/doc_source/userguide/dev-mode-key-provisioning.md

 ## Option \#1: Private Key Import from AWS IoT<a name="dev-mode-key-provisioning-option1"></a>

-For lab testing purposes, if your device allows the import of private keys, follow the instructions in [Configuring the Amazon FreeRTOS Demos](freertos-configure.md)\.
+For lab testing purposes, if your device allows the import of private keys, follow the instructions in [Configuring the FreeRTOS Demos](freertos-configure.md)\.

 ## Option \#2: Onboard Private Key Generation<a name="dev-mode-key-provisioning-option2"></a>

 If your device has a secure element, or if you prefer to generate your own device key pair and certificate, follow the instructions here\.

 Initial Configuration
-First, perform the steps in [Configuring the Amazon FreeRTOS Demos](freertos-configure.md),  but skip the last step \(that is, don't do *To format your AWS IoT credentials*\)\.
+First, perform the steps in [Configuring the FreeRTOS Demos](freertos-configure.md), but skip the last step \(that is, don't do *To format your AWS IoT credentials*\)\.
 The net result should be that the `demos/include/aws_clientcredential.h` file has been updated with your settings, but the `demos/include/aws_clientcredential_keys.h` file has not\.

 Demo Project Configuration
 Open the Hello World MQTT demo as described in the guide for your board in [Board\-specific Getting Started Guides](getting-started-guides.md) \.
 In the project, open the file `aws_dev_mode_key_provisioning.c` and change the definition of `keyprovisioningFORCE_GENERATE_NEW_KEY_PAIR`, which is set to zero by default, to one: